 State EMS System Advisory/Authority Body: a multidisciplinary board with an advisory role or authoritative role for the EMS lead agency.

 State EMS Medical Committee: a body consisting of members who provide medical expertise to the EMS system lead agency.
-Membership within the group may represent regions within the state or specialty areas of medicine or the health care system.
+Mmbership within the group may represent regions within the state or specialty areas of medicine or the health care system.

 Under these positions that are required for an optimally functioning EMS office are personnel who accomplish regulatory and technical assistance tasks of the office.
 Regulatory tasks include licensing or certification, inspections, investigations, and discipline.
 Technical assistance operations may include planning, development, education, and disaster response.
 The ideal state EMS lead agency facilitates regular independent external assessment of the EMS system, and it develops and updates a comprehensive EMS system plan for the state or territory.